Lineup Announced for 39th Annual Tri-C JazzFest

 Cuyahoga Community College (Tri-C®) has announced the lineup of ticketed concerts for the 39th annual Tri-C JazzFest Cleveland, presented by KeyBank, June 28-30 at Playhouse Square.

-This year’s festival features eight shows inside Playhouse Square’s historic venues and showcases an eclectic lineup including Tony Award winners who dazzled on Broadway; a hip-hop artist blending jazz and rap; and musical legends with decades of hits.
+This year’s festival features eight shows inside Playhouse Square’s historic venues and showcases an eclectic lineup including a Tony Award winner who dazzled on Broadway; a hip-hop artist blending jazz and rap; and musical legends with decades of hits.

 The diverse lineup demonstrates the all-encompassing “big tent” that is jazz, said Terri Pontremoli, director of JazzFest.